SEE PACKAGES INCLUDING ::

 Be inspired by the fabulous fabrics, colors, designs and stories of the quilts in the changing exhibitions on display from The Quilters Guild of the British Isles Collection and contemporary textile artists.

 Possibly one of York's best kept secrets is this fascinating Museum situated in York's tallest and most impressive Medieval Gatehouse - Monk Bar.
-Built in the 14th Century as part of York's famous City Walls it was originally a guard house and has been both a prison and a police house, lived in until 1914.
+The Richard III Museum was built in the 14th century as part of York’s Famous City Walls.
+It was originally a guard house but later was used as both a prison and as police housing.
 There are three rooms in all, the uppermost is said to have been added by King Richard himself in 1484, allegedly supervising its construction and paying for it out of his own money.

 ‘The Shambles’ is sometimes used as a general term for the maze of twisting, narrow lanes which make York so charming.
 At its heart is the lane actually called the Shambles, arguably the best preserved medieval street in the world.
 Many of the buildings on the street today date back to the late 14th and 15th century.

 Who is haunting Treasurer's House?
 Named after the Treasurer of York Minster and built over a Roman road, the house is not all that it seems.
 Discover on a guided tour the cellar where ghostly Roman soldiers were seen or go to the Edwardian servants' quarters in the attics.
 Explore at your leisure an extensive collection of antiques in different historic settings throughout 13 rooms all created by one Yorkshire man, Frank Green.